nacis/atlasofdesign.org/about/index.md

 ## Volume 3

 Volume 3 has been reprinted and is now available to order.

-Please visit our [reprints page](/reprints).
+<a href="https://atlasofdesign.bigcartel.com/product/pre-order-atlas-of-design-volume-3-reprint" target="_blank" class="button button-blue">ORDER VOL 3  <i class="fa fa-hand-o-right"></i></a>

 Learn more about the book and contributors [here](/2016/10/16/v3-pre-release/).